brendony/pillzmod-model100-config/README.md

 1. Familiarise yourself with the Zmk firmware source code and documentation, I will be using the latest build
 2. Study the Pillz Mod Pro board schematics and documentation to figure out which pins are the "dead" ones
+3. Have a look at my copy of the firmware config at https://github.com/brendony/pillzmod-model100-config
 3. Figure out how to drive the keywell and thumb clusters using the Pillz Mod Pro boards.
 I have the capacity to change the order of connection from the keywell to the J3/J4 connectors, but obviously it is easier and less error prone if we can keep the keywell to J3/J4 connectors simple, ie. as much as possible, pin 1 maps to pin1, pin 2 to pin 2 etc.
 4. Give me instructions on how and where to solder jumper wires to cover for the "dead" pins on J3/J4
-5. Update the pillzmod_pro.* files to match what you come up with in 3. and 4. so that I can build new firmware.
+5. Provide me with the contents of updated pillzmod_pro.* files to match what you come up with in 3. and 4. so that I can build new firmware.
+I plan to use these files in my repo here: https://github.com/brendony/pillzmod-model100-config

 From there, I will do the connecting of the jumper wires, and then build/flash new firmware and load it up.